J. Mark Scearce: Career and influences

 Scearce’s catalogue of music compositions totals over a thousand performances of sixty works, including seven commercial recordings on the Delos, Warner Bros, Capstone, Centaur, Albany, and Equilibrium labels.

 Having formally studied with composers John Eaton, Harvey Sollberger, and Donald Erb—all of whom had deep and lasting influences on his music—Scearce only developed his characteristic tonal style with the work Gaea’s Lament, written in 1989 for cellist and ethnomusicologist Jonathan Kramer, whom Scearce met fresh out of graduate school in North Carolina and whose eclectic holistic teaching highly influenced him.

 His associations with other performers and performing organizations shaped many of the forty commissions he received for his music since.

 Conductor Al Sturgis has conducted three ballets, two operas, two choral/orchestral works, and six choral works.
 Conductor John Gordon Ross has conducted thirty-three performances of eight orchestral works.

 Endymion’s Sleep, Anima Mundi, and This Thread were borne from Scearce’s association with the Nashville Chamber Orchestra and its Music Director Paul Gambill.

 Six works were performed by the North Carolina Symphony (including XL, Urban Primitive, and Antaeus) and twice that by the Carolina Ballet (including The Kreutzer Sonata, Guernica, and Dracula) for a total of 200 performances between these two organizations alone.

-In his many vocal settings, Scearce has worked with some of the greatest poets of his time—Mark Strand, Raymond Carver, A. R. Ammons, and Toni Morrison.
-His song cycles on Walt Whitman, E. E. Cummings, W. H. Auden, and John Keats are sung the world over.
+In his many vocal settings, Scearce has worked with some of the most renowned poets of his time—Mark Strand, Raymond Carver, A. R. Ammons, and Toni Morrison.
+His song cycles on Walt Whitman, E. E. Cummings, W. H. Auden, and John Keats are known around the world.

 Second to vocal music, his music for ballet has made the greatest impact with audiences, brought about through a close working relationship with choreographer Robert Weiss with whom he has created eight ballets including full-evening productions of Macbeth and Orpheus & Eurydice.

 He has written four operas including the full-evening Falling Angel which The Wall Street Journal termed "a noirish thriller skillfully distilled from the original [with] an engaging score borrowing imaginatively from numerous genres".

 His String Quartet 1° was premiered by the Ciompi Quartet of Duke and recorded by the Fry Street Quartet.
 His Str Qt Nr 2 was premiered by the Borromeo Quartet at Bargemusic in Brooklyn for the 125th anniversary of the Brooklyn Bridge.
 His Third Quartet was premiered by the Penderecki String Quartet on the Open Ear Festival in Toronto.

 In writing about Scearce in CVNC, critic John Lambert observed that “his uncanny ability to create melody, to marry melody to words, and to forge combinations of the two to convey emotions or drama or suspense or awe has long set him apart from many of his peers.”

 On November 19, 2019, Scearce ceased a forty-year career as a composer with three works unproduced: